professor-moody/ludus_litterbox_role/README.md

 **IMPORTANT**: This tool is intended for authorized security testing and research purposes only.
 Users are solely responsible for complying with all applicable laws and regulations in their jurisdiction.

-The authors and contributors:
-- Assume no liability for misuse or damage caused by this software
-- Do not condone or support illegal activities
-- Recommend using this tool only in isolated lab environments
-- Advise obtaining proper authorization before testing

-By using this software, you acknowledge that you understand and agree to these terms.

----

 **Role Version**: 1.0.0
 **LitterBox Compatibility**: Latest